bunnyokudev/UrlScannerProj/README.md

 - **Flask**

-All dependencies can be installed using `requirements.txt`:
+Install the required dependency using the provided `requirements.txt`:
+(or, run the command below to install :P)

 ```bash
 pip install -r requirements.txt